 Sunish Jauhari Director (Voluntary)

-Skills include; people development, volunteering, long term planning, performance management and cultural exchange.
+Skills include; people development, teaching, long term planning, performance management and cultural exchange.

 Sunish moved 100% to the social impact sector in 2011, working with Ashoka: Innovators for the Public, helping scaling the affordable housing program through hybrid models.
 He has played various leadership roles since then, including leading fundraising and strategic resources, leading operations in South Asia covering India, Nepal, Sri Lanka and Bangladesh, and recently moving to the India Leader role.